 The Physical Mechanism

 The physical mechanism behind frequency doubling can be understood as follows.
 Due to the χ(2) nonlinearity, the fundamental (pump) wave generates a nonlinear polarization wave which oscillates with twice the fundamental frequency.
-According to Maxwell's equations, this nonlinear polarization wave radiates an electromagnetic field with this doubled frequency.
-Due to phase-matching issues (see below), the generated second-harmonic field propagates dominantly in the direction of the nonlinear polarization wave.
-The latter also interacts with the fundamental wave, so that the pump wave can be attenuated (pump depletion) when the second-harmonic intensity develops: energy is transferred from the pump wave to the second-harmonic wave.
+According to Maxwell's equations, this nonlinear polarization wave radiates an electromagnetic field with that doubled frequency.
+Due to the requirement of phase-matching (see below), the generated second-harmonic field propagates dominantly in the direction of the nonlinear polarization wave.
+The latter also interacts with the fundamental wave, so that the pump wave can be attenuated (pump depletion) when the second-harmonic intensity becomes substantial: energy is transferred from the pump wave to the second-harmonic wave.

-where the factor γ depends on many details such as the effective mode area, the length of the crystal and many crystal properties including the effective nonlinearity.
+where the factor γ depends on details such as the effective mode area, the length of the crystal and many crystal properties including its effective nonlinearity.

-Once pump depletion becomes significant, the further rise of second-harmonic power becomes slower.
+Once the conversion efficiency and thus pump depletion becomes significant, the further rise of second-harmonic power becomes slower.
 Of course, the converted power P2 cannot become larger than the input power P1.

 Nonlinear Frequency Conversion of Laser Pulses